 Is it to let the Lord know we have come?

-He does not need to be told, as He is all knowing.
-Is it a form of seeking permission to enter His precinct?
+He does not need to be told, as He is all-knowing.
+Is it a form of seeking permission to enter into His presence?

 Since the temple is like a home, no permission is required to enter it.
 The Lord welcomes us at all times.

 If Not This, Then What Is The Reason For Ringing The Bell?

 We all note this.
 The ringing of the bells in temples produce an auspicious sound.